Research Scientist Visa Sponsorship Jobs in Tennessee

 Which companies sponsor visas for research scientists in Tennessee?

 Oak Ridge National Laboratory and its affiliated contractors are among the most active sponsors for research scientist roles in Tennessee, particularly in energy, materials science, and computational research.
-Vanderbilt University Medical Center, University of Tennessee Health Science Center, and pharmaceutical companies such as Pfizer's Memphis operations also have histories of sponsoring H-1B and O-1 visas for qualified research scientists.
+Vanderbilt University Medical Center, University of Tennessee Health Science Center, and pharmaceutical companies such as Pfizer's Memphis operations also have histories of sponsoring H-1B visa and O-1 visas for qualified research scientists.

 Which visa types are most common for research scientist roles in Tennessee?

 The H-1B is the most common visa for research scientist positions in Tennessee, as most roles require at least a master's degree in a specific scientific discipline, satisfying the specialty occupation requirement.
 The O-1A is an alternative for researchers with recognized publications, grants, or awards.
-University and federal lab positions may also qualify for J-1 exchange visitor status or EB-1 immigrant petition pathways for senior researchers.
+University and federal lab positions may also qualify for J-1 visa exchange visitor status or EB-1 immigrant petition pathways for senior researchers.

 Which cities in Tennessee have the most research scientist sponsorship jobs?